secretstartups/handbook/blog/release-posts/index.html.md

 Critical path tasks:

 - Setting up the release post branch and completing all the tasks assigned to the Release Post manager in the Release Post MR template
-     - If you can not perform any of the release post manager tasks between the 15th and the 22nd of the month, please sing up for a release post that better aligns with your availablity
+     - If you can not perform any of the release post manager tasks between the 15th and the 22nd of the month as defined in the [monthly MR template](https://gitlab.com/gitlab-com/www-gitlab-com/-/blob/master/.gitlab/merge_request_templates/Release-Post.md), please sign up for a release post that better aligns with your availability
 - Creating the release post [merge request](#create-the-release-post-mr)
 - Creating MRs to collect [usability improvements, performance improvementsm and bug fixes](#create-mrs-for-usability-improvements-bugs-and-performance-improvements)
 - Working with VP of Product Management to identify features to highlight in the introdcution